andyl/phoenix_live_editable/notes/devlog.md

 ## TODO

+- [ ] Add link functions to LiveEditable
+- [ ] Add config info to umbrella parent
+- [ ] Add dependencies to subapps
 - [ ] Add Tailwind to live_editable_web (plus JIT compiler)
 - [ ] Add Tailwind to phx_demo_tailwind_web (plus JIT compiler)
 - [ ] Use TailwindUI in live_editable_web
 - [ ] Move the LiveEditable logic from the master branch
 - [ ] Build out the demo pages
+- [ ] Test on a 3rd party app...